Antoj2000/Y4_Lab3/README.md

-Lab 1
+Lab 2

-•	Set up a clean FastAPI project with a predictable package layout.
+• Clone last week’s repo and work on a new feature branch.
-•	Define a simple Pydantic v2 model and minimal CRUD endpoints.
+• Write your first pytest tests and run them locally.
-•	Run locally with Uvicorn and explore the auto-generated Swagger UI.
+• See test coverage and understand 422/201/404 status codes.
-•	Containerise with Gunicorn/Uvicorn and add a minimal CI workflow.
+• Run tests in GitHub Actions on every push/PR.